 Take a trip

 To find a home hundreds of miles away, you need to be smart with your time.
 Plan a weekend trip to your new destination so you can spend a couple of days doing nothing but looking at properties.
 Try to book as many viewings as possible into this window, and you should end your trip with a shortlist of homes you like.
+Don’t discount anything at all – as long as it’s in your budget, you can use all the time you have while you’re visiting your new home town to explore all your options, including Tru Factory Direct Housing.
 As well as allowing you to view homes in person, you will also be able to explore your new neighborhood and get a sense of what it would be like to live there.
 If you find a property you like, make sure you act fast to make an offer before anyone else snaps it up.
 Otherwise, you might find yourself booking another trip.

 Get a short let